nashervinesiaton/Pet-Adoption-Management-System/README.md

 # FurEverHome: Pet Adoption Record System

 ## Description
-**FurEver Home** is a simple CRUD-web based application designed to help managed pet records for an animal shelter.ccvvcc The system allows an **admin** to add, view, update, and delete pet details such as name, breed, age, and adoption status.
+**FurEver Home** is a simple CRUD-web based application designed to help managed pet records for an animal shelter.
+The system allows an **admin** to add, view, update, and delete pet details such as name, breed, age, and adoption status.

 ---